semidark/aichat/tasks/tasks-prd-kindle-ai-chat.md

 ## Relevant Files

-- `src/main.rs` - The main entry point for the Rocket web server application.
+- `src/main.rs` - This file is a simple entry point that delegates to `src/lib.rs`
+- `src/lib.rs` - This is our core application logic.
 - `src/main_original_backup.rs` - Backup of the original aichat CLI main.rs for reference.
 - `static/index.html` - The single HTML file for the user interface, including htmx attributes.
 - `static/style.css` - Minimal, high-contrast CSS optimized for Kindle's e-ink display.